-She has accused me of many things but for once she was right.
+She has accused me of many things but for once she is right.

-I quickly explored my options for denial but this was a tough one.
+I quickly explored my options for denial.
+This was a tough one.
 I did indeed drink the last of the milk before slipping the empty carton back into the refrigerator.